Adaptive Diffusion Schemes for Heterogeneous Networks

-\begin{itemize} \item It is easy to change the adaptation algorithm, even having different algorithms in the different nodes without affecting the scheme.
-This will only affect the selection of the combiners in the neighborhood.
-On the contrary, in standard ATC, it is not so clear how to accommodate networks composed of different estimators, because of the feedback of the combined estimate in the adaptation step. \item Related to this, the adaptation phase of our scheme is not influenced by an erroneous selection of the combination weights.
-In contrast, in standard ATC, if the adaptation of the combination weights is suboptimal, the adaptation phase of the diffusion algorithm is also affected. \item We can more easily deal with synchronization problems, since the adaptation of each node is completely independent of other nodes' adaptation.
-Furthermore, the combination stage can easily be modified to include the last available estimates received from the neighbors so that a delay in a particular node does not slow down the network. \end{itemize}
+\item Related to this, the adaptation phase of our scheme is not influenced by an erroneous selection of the combination weights.
+In contrast, in standard ATC, if the combination weights are suboptimal, the adaptation phase of the diffusion algorithm is also affected.

-In the next section we analyze in more detail the characteristics of the proposed diffusion strategy and compare it to the ATC approach for a simple network with just 2 nodes.
-As we will see, both diffusion strategies can achieve similar performance, during convergence and in steady state, provided that the combination weights have been adequately chosen (for both schemes).
+\item Since the adaptation of each node is completely independent of other nodes' adaptation, we can more easily deal with synchronization issues.
+Furthermore, the combination stage can be modified to include the last available estimates received from the neighbors so that a delay in a particular node does not slow down the network. \end{itemize}